CSCI156/Activity-6.1/README.md

 |     |
 ```

-3. Write a function boxes(m,n,o,p) which will return a box (as a string) divided into m boxes horizontally each of which are n dashes wide, and o boxes vertically each of which has p vertical dashes.
+3. Write a function boxes(m,n,o,p) which will return a string that is a large box divided into smaller boxes.
+The smaller boxes should be n dashes wide and p vertical dashes high.
+The large box is m of the smaller boxes wide and o of the smaller boxes high.

 box(3,4,2,5)